Clair Engle: Death and legacy

 Engle died in Washington, D.C., a month and a half later, aged 52.
 He was survived by his parents, his wife and his daughter from his first marriage, Yvonne Engle Childs.
 The Senate Chaplain led the memorial service at Fort Myer, Virginia, which Chief Justice Earl Warren attended.
 Approximately 3,000 mourners attended his funeral in Red Bluff at the First Methodist Church.
-He was buried in the Oak Hill cemetery.
+He was buried in Oak Hill Cemetery.

 Trinity Lake, in California's Trinity County, was renamed for him, but the name Trinity Lake continued to be commonly used; eventually, the lake's original name was officially restored.
 The city of Shasta Lake named a park and community center after him.
 His papers are held in the library at California State University, Chico.